 - Flavor: Nutty and slightly sweet-sour, somewhat smoky

-- Texture: Very creamy and smooth
+- Texture: Very creamy, smooth

-- Origin: Levant / Arab cuisine
+- Origin: Levant / Arabic cuisine

 Baba Ganoush:

-- Flavor: Smoky and fresh
+- Flavor: Smoky, fresh

-- Texture: Chunky and airy
+- Texture: Chunky, airy

 - Origin: Levant / Mediterranean region